 Sign 1.
 You Have Stopped Growing and There Is No Path Forward

-Harvard Business Review research on career stagnation finds that professionals who remain in roles where they have stopped growing for more than 18 months report significantly lower career satisfaction, slower long-term career progression, and materially lower lifetime earnings than comparable professionals who moved when the ceiling became clear.
-The cost of staying in a stagnant role is not just the absence of growth during the period of stagnation.
-It is the compounding opportunity cost of the growth that did not happen.
+Harvard Business Review research finds that professionals who remain in stagnant roles for more than 18 months report slower long-term career progression and materially lower lifetime earnings.
+The cost is not just absent growth.
+It is the compounding opportunity cost of growth that never happened.

 Sign 2.
 Your Compensation Has Fallen Behind the Market